JohnnHere/CRUD-ReactJs/README.md

-This is a repository of a fantasy tales blogs.
+This is a repository of fantasy tales.
 The idea is to store and organize my tales.

 ![medieval rpg imagem](https://user-images.githubusercontent.com/92900668/174809852-c6e3cfe0-0be2-4ec5-a8c6-574715c23a2c.jpg)